cncf/techdocs/analyses/0012-TUF/analysis.md

 - Repetition of content on different pages makes content confusing

-- Content needs to be re-organised to make it easier to follow
+- Re-organise content to make it easier to follow

 - Docs do not have tutorials for specific feature implementation.
 But, there are videos explaining various use cases.

-- There are not specific task-based guides for features.
+- There aren't specific task-based guides for features.
 The available guide for implementing the specification is part of a larger document labelled [Specification(latest)](https://theupdateframework.github.io/specification/latest)